Meiklejohn Stadium: Predecessors

 From at least 1875 through the first few games of 1895, the team staged its home games at Penn's multi-purpose athletic grounds, aka University Grounds.
 The field was on the block southeast of the 37th and Spruce intersection, a few blocks west of the eventual site of Franklin Field.
 That site is now occupied by dormitories and a quadrangle.
-This is a photo of the baseball field.
 When a fire destroyed the Philadelphia Phillies' home ballpark in August of 1894, the Phillies played some home games here.

 Franklin Field served as Penn's home baseball field starting on April 22, 1895.
 Records show that the Penn varsity baseball team played at Franklin Field from 1895 through 1939.
 The diamond was tucked into the south corner, with left and center fields spacious and right field very close, possibly less than 250 feet.
-This is a photo of baseball at Franklin Field.

-River Field, another campus multi-sports facility, opened a baseball diamond in 1940, allowing the baseball team to vacate Franklin Field.[Philadelphia Inquirer, Feb 14, 1940].
+River Field, another campus multi-sports facility, opened a baseball diamond in 1940, allowing the baseball team to vacate Franklin Field.
 Penn played at Murphy Field in 1961.

 Bower Field, which opened in May 1979, was Penn baseball's home field immediately prior to Meiklejohn.
 It was known to be a pitchers' ballpark.
 Bower was 330 feet down the line in left field, 340 feet down the line to right, 410 feet to dead-center, and had a 25-foot high fence extending from left-center to right-center.
 The field site, across the railroad tracks east-southeast of Franklin Field, is now occupied by the Hamlin Tennis Center.